irsyadhani/irsyadhani/README.md

 </div>

 <div align="justify">
 I'm Irsyadhani Dwi Shubhi, you can call me Irsyad.
-I'm currently undergraduate Informatics Engineering student at Institut Teknologi Sepuluh Nopember.
+I currently undergraduate Informatics Engineering student at Institut Teknologi Sepuluh Nopember.
 There's still a lot of things to do.
 Thank you for coming.

 </div>